The Wedding Industry Awards 2026

 Silk duchess satin bolero

-Once I knew the main dress was finished and wearable – remember by very tight deadline – allowed myself a few hours to make the bolero.
+Once I knew the main dress was finished and wearable – remember my very tight deadline – I allowed myself a few hours to make the bolero.
 I make a toile first, which is a practice run in cheap fabric.
 Once I was happy with that I cut the beautiful berry coloured silk duchess satin and sewed the statement sleeves in.

 National Awards Dress in Green Glitter